Jayce53/webpack-text-transform-loader/README.md

 * `appendText`: adds text to the bottom of the module
 * `transformText`: transforms the module by running the `content` and loader `options` through a custom function that returns the new content
+* `exclude`: exclude file names that match the regular expression
+* `include`: include file names that match the regular expression (overrides exclude)

 ### Usage